 - Each student will receive an official school identification for purposes of identification and security.
 It must be worn around the neck at all times while on school campus, including the bus. - If a student loses his/her ID during the day he/she must report to the attendance office and get a replacement at the time of the loss.
 There is a \$10.00 charge for each replacement. - Temporary ID Sticker must be worn at shirt logo position. - This card is valid only while attending Baldwin High School, and must be surrendered upon termination of your affiliation with the school or at the end of each school year. - This card may not be loaned to another student or person.
-Wearing or using another person's card is considered false information. - No decals, stickers or other alterations are allowed on the front of the ID. - If a student reports to school without his/her ID, he/she should report to the designated area for a replacement I.D. or sticker before going to 1st block class. - It is expected that each student has his or her ID the next school day.
-If not, he/she may receive a discipline referral for the infraction.
-Additional disciplinary action will be taken in instances of repeated violations.
+Wearing or using another person's card is considered false information. - No decals, stickers or other alterations are allowed on the front of the ID. - O If a student reports to school without his/her ID, he/she should report to the designated area for a replacement I.D. or sticker before going to 1st block class.